engr-mervin/ardatatech/README.md

 - **Endpoint Usage:**

-  - **Querying:** Uses a refresh strategy where transactions are updated based on a configurable interval.
+  - **Querying:** Uses a refresh strategy where transactions are updated based on a configurable interval `TRANSACTION_REFRESH_INTERVAL`.
 If the interval is set to 0, the service will always fetch the latest values.

 - **Fetching Logic:**
   - If `lastTaken` + refresh interval is less than the current time, fetch data from MongoDB.
-  - Otherwise, fetch the latest values from Alchemy and perform a diffing mechanism to save new transactions in MongoDB.
+  - Otherwise, fetch the latest values from Alchemy based on the last queried block.
-  - Transactions are only added if their `blockTimestamp` is greater than `lastTimestamp`.

 ## Configuration

 - **Refresh Interval:** Configurable interval for refreshing the transaction data.
 Set to 0 for always fetching the latest values.
 - **Alchemy Service Limit:** Currently limited to 15 records for presentation purposes.
-This limit will be removed in the production environment.
+This limit is only on DEV environment.

 ## Running the Project